cpmech/laclib/README.md

 Follow the procedures in https://github.com/cpmech/script-install-mumps

+**NOTE**: we cannot use the default Debian package named libmumps-dev because it's missing some additional (and efficient) ordering tools.

 ### Compilation

-NOTE: we cannot call _cmake_ directly because the compilers must be set via CLI arguments, so use the following script:
+Execute:

 ```bash
 ./all.bash
 ```

+**NOTE**: we cannot call _cmake_ directly because the compilers must be set via CLI arguments.

 ## Examples